EMERGING MARKETS-Latam stocks jump on liquidity boost, US data

 * U.S. housing, private employment numbers improve

-MEXICO CITY, Nov 30 Latin American stocks surged by the most in nearly 18 months on Wednesday after major central banks worldwide acted jointly to ease a credit crunch in Europe and U.S. labor and housing data showed improvement.
+BRASILIA/MEXICO CITY, Nov 30 Latin American stocks soared early on Wednesday after some of the world's biggest central banks surprised markets with a coordinated move to boost liquidity and the United States' labor and housing data showed improvement.

-The MSCI Latin American stock index .MILA00000PUS shot up 5.27 percent in its strongest one-day percentage jump since May 2010.
-The index has added more than 8 percent in the last three sessions as it bounces back from a seven-week low.
+The MSCI Latin American stock index .MILA00000PUS gained 5.2 percent, putting it on track for its strongest one-day percentage jump since May 2010.

-The U.S. Federal Reserve, the European Central Bank and the central banks of Canada, Britain, Japan and Switzerland said they will offer cheaper dollar liquidity to starved European banks facing a sovereign debt crisis that threatens financial disaster.
+The U.S. Federal Reserve, the European Central Bank and the central banks of Canada, Britain, Japan and Switzerland acted jointly on Wednesday to provide cheaper dollar liquidity to starved European banks facing a credit crunch as the euro zone's sovereign debt crisis threatened to bring financial disaster.
 For details, see [ID:nL5E7MU118]

-"This has generated more confidence in the markets," said Luis Rodriguez, an analyst with Mexican brokerage Finamex.
-"There is more of an appetite for risk."

-The mounting hopes that Europe will beef up its rescue fund combined with stronger than expected U.S. housing and labor markets.
+"The idea of all the central banks is very clear - to try to calm the markets and send signals that will again make markets attractive," said Roberto Larenas, head of stock trading at Mexico City brokerage Finamex.

 U.S. private sector job growth accelerated in November as employers created the most jobs in nearly a year, prompting some economists to raise their forecasts for Friday's more comprehensive U.S. government labor report.
 [ID:nN1E7AS1R7]